 Swiss 16 PT Personality Test

-Swiss 16 PT Personality Test is based upon the work of Carl Gustav Jung as extended by Isabel Briggs-Myers and Katharine Myers.
-According to their theory of personality, we can define personality according to four dimensions.
+According to the theory of personality, we can define personality according to four dimensions.
 Each dimension has two opposing extremes.

 In terms of the four dimensions this means: